sunpy/ndcube/docs/coordinates.rst

 Combined WCS
 ------------

 The `~ndcube.NDCube.combined_wcs` generates a WCS that combines the extra coords with those stored in the primary WCS.
-Unlike `ndcube.ExtraCoords.wcs`, `~ndcube.NDCube.combined_wcs` is a valid WCS for describing the `~ndcube.NDCube` data array and so can be used with the `~ndcube.NDCube` coordinate transformation and plotting features, e.g.
+Unlike `ndcube.ExtraCoords.wcs`, `~ndcube.NDCube.combined_wcs` is a valid WCS for describing the `~ndcube.NDCube` data array and so can be used with the `~ndcube.NDCube` coordinate transformation and plotting features, e.g:

 .. code-block:: python